jose-blockchain/chaincraft/SPECS.md

-# Chaincraft Protocol Implementation Specification v1
+# Chaincraft Protocol Implementation Specification v2

-This document describes how to implement a protocol using Chaincraft.
+This document describes SPECS v2 for implementing a protocol using Chaincraft.
 You write protocol logic only; Chaincraft handles networking, gossip, storage, peer management, and concurrency.